 - Use mnemonics: these are sayings or stories that help you remember something – for example, ‘Richard Of York Gave Battle In Vain’ reminds you of the colours of the rainbow (red, orange, yellow, green, blue, indigo, violet).

 - Plan your study: set yourself some timelines and targets.
-This will help you to see your progress and make sure you have not missed anything.
-Plan to do your studying somewhere you will not be disturbed and at a time when you’re fully awake.
+This will help you to see your progress and make sure you've not missed anything.
+Do your studying somewhere you will not be disturbed and at a time when you’re fully awake.

-- Get help: use friends, family, your driving instructor or your colleagues from work to ask questions and share driving experiences.
+- Get help: get friends, family, your driving instructor or your colleagues from work to ask you questions and share their driving experiences.

 Preparing for the hazard perception test

-This part of the test checks you can recognise and respond to hazards that could happen while you’re driving.
+The hazard perception test checks you can recognise and respond to hazards that could happen while you’re driving.
 Being out on the road with your instructor will help you prepare for this part.
-There’s also The Official DVSA Guide to Hazard Perception, available as a driver theory test eLearning subscription.
+Use The Official DVSA Guide to Hazard Perception, which is available as a driver theory test eLearning subscription.

-In the test, you’ll see 19 film clips, each shown from a driver’s point of view.
+In the test, you’ll see 14 film clips, each shown from a driver’s point of view.
 You’ll need to spot the developing hazard in each film: this is something that might need you, as the driver, to take some action such as changing speed or direction.
-For example, a car pulling in to the side of the road ahead of you is a developing hazard because you’ll need to slow down and manoeuvre around it.
+For example, a car pulling in to the side of the road ahead of you is a developing hazard because you may need to slow down and manoeuvre around it or stop.